 Login to Complete an Application or to Access Judging Panel

-The CBI board of directors are the final authority on all matters involving the contest.
-The contest is open to all campus radio stations (over-the-air, Internet and cable/closed circuit) television facilities, and other student media outlets.
-Finalists and winners entries may be posted on the CBI website or other site of its choosing and at its discretion.
-Rules may be amended by the CBI board of directors at any time.
+The CBI Board of Directors is the final authority on all matters involving the contest.
+The contest is open to all campus radio stations (over-the-air, Internet and cable/closed circuit) television facilities, and other student media outlets as well as material produced in courses for credit.
+Finalist and winner entries may be posted on the CBI website or other site of CBI's choosing and at its discretion.
+Rules may be amended by the CBI Board of Directors at any time.

 · Entries must be submitted electronically.

 · All entries must be submitted as originally broadcast or produced for a class between May 14, 2022, and May 15, 2023.